 We all need people other than ourselves to guide us, call our B.S., and hold us externally accountable — aka advisers.

-Advisers too bring a unique worldview to the conversation, but unlike the others, their worldviews are driven by their past experiences and interests.
-That is why it is important to surround yourself with complementary advisors AND to be as open and honest with them.
-When you simply practice “success theater” with them (where you only share good news), while it may result in a pat on the back, it misses out on a huge opportunity for learning.
+Advisers, too, bring a unique worldview to the conversation, but unlike the others, their worldviews are driven by their past experiences and interests.
+That is why it is important to surround yourself with complementary advisors and be open and honest with them.
+When you practice “success theater” with them (where you only share good news), while it may result in a pat on the back, it misses out on a huge opportunity for learning.

-When talking with advisers, I find it best to provide a quick business model progress walkthrough (5 mins or less) using the Lean Canvas as a visual storytelling aide.
-Then I shut-up and just listen.
+When talking with advisers, I find it best to provide a quick business model progress walkthrough (5 mins or less) using the Lean Canvas as a visual storytelling aid.
+Then I shut up and listen.
 I listen for objections (risks) and ideas (possible solutions)— without getting defensive or trying to change their mind.

-No one has a crystal ball and you alone “own” your business model.
-Your job isn’t to blindly follow the advice given, but rather to rigorously test the most promising ideas — and make them your own.
+No one has a crystal ball, and you alone “own” your business model.
+Your job isn’t to blindly follow the advice but to rigorously test the most promising ideas — and make them your own.